-• Classification with missing input is similar to classification with the exception that some input values can be missing.
-Instead of a single function f, a set of functions is needed to map different subsets of inputs to a category g (or distribution g(g)), potentially g^{M} functions.
+Classification with missing input is similar to classification with the exception that some input values can be missing.
+Instead of a single function f, a set of functions is needed to map different subsets of inputs to a category y (or distribution P(y)), potentially 2M functions.
 A better way is to learn the probability distributions over all relevant features and to marginalize out the missing ones.
 All tasks have a generalization with missing inputs.

 - Regression is the task of predicting a numerical value given the input features.
-The learning algorithm must find a function f that maps a M-dimensional vector x to a numeric value, i.e. f: R^M → R. The difference to classification is the output: instead of a category, a real number is required.
-Also, regression does not deliver distribution functions over all possible values. - Applications: predictions / extrapolations to the future, statistical analysis, algorithmic trading, expected claim (insurance), risk assessment (financial), cost restrictions, budgeting, data mining, pricing (and impact on sales), correlation analysis - Clustering divides a set of inputs into groups.
-Unlike in classification, the groups (and the number of groups) are not known beforehand and the machine learning algorithm must find them.
-As the output is not known at training time, this type of task is called "unsupervised" while the ones before are "supervised" (we tell the machine what outputs we expect). - Applications: human genetic clustering, market segmentation (groups of customers), social network analysis (communities), image segmentation, anomaly detection, crime analysis - Density estimation (probability mass function estimation) is the construction of an estimate of an underlying, unknown probability density function given the input features.
+The learning algorithm must find a function f that maps a M-dimensional vector x to a numeric value, i.e. $f: \mathbb{R}^M \to \mathbb{R}$ .
+The difference to classification is the output: instead of a category as all number is required.
+Also, regression does not deliver distribution functions over G possible values. - Applications: predictions / extrapolations to the future, statistical analysis, algorithmic trading, expected claim (insurance), risk assessment (financial), cost restrictions, budgeting, data mining, pricing (and impact on sales), correlation analysis - Clustering divides a set of inputs into groups.
+Unlike in classifier of groups (and the number of groups) are not known beforehand and the machine lear (\) or (\ - Applications: human genetic clustering, market segmentation (groups of customers), social network analysis (communities), image segmentation, anomaly detection, crime analysis - Density estimation (probability mass function estimation) is the construction of an estimate of an underlying, unknown probability density function given the input features.
 In the most simple case, the algorithm must learn a function $p: \mathbb{R}^M \to \mathbb{R}$ where p(x) is interpreted as a probability density function (if x is discrete p is called probability mass function).
 The most basic form is shown in the example on the right with histogram based density estimation using two different numbers of bins.